Hog-CERN/Hog/docs/02-Maintainer-Manual/08-List-files.md

 dout => dout
 ):
 ```
-Properties, like VHDL 2008 compatibility, can be specified afer the file name in the list file, separated by any number of spaces.
+Properties, like VHDL 2008 compatibility, can be specified after the file name in the list file, separated by any number of spaces.
-Returning to our example, if _file_3.vhd_ requires VHDL 2008, then you should specify it like this:
+Returning to our example, if *file_3.vhd* requires VHDL 2008, then you should specify it like this:

 ```bash
     ../../lib_1/hdl/file1.vhd